nturley/nigelbot/tasks.md

 # Ideas of projects to work on

+## Basic cannon rush
+I think we are getting pretty close to a cannon rush bot.
+A cannon rush bot could easily beat the built in AI.

 ## gitignore
 We need to add a gitignore file to make it easier to avoid checking in binaries or that workspace.xml file or something.